- This event has passed.

 Cambridge Folk Festival 2023

-Set within the Edenic woodland of Cherry Hinton Park, the 54-year-old Cambridge Folk Festival continues to place one quality above all others: the power and authenticity of the performer and their ability to communicate with an audience.
+Set within the Edenic woodland of Cherry Hinton Park, the Cambridge Folk Festival continues to place one quality above all others: the power and authenticity of the performer and their ability to communicate with an audience.

 One of the true pleasures of the festival is walking from stage to stage, from the Club Tent to Stage Two to The Den … and being blown away by an act you’ve never heard of

-“For me one of the true pleasures of the festival is walking from stage to stage, from the Club Tent to Stage Two to The Den – which is our emerging talent stage – and being blown away by an act you’ve never heard of,” says says Cambridge Folk Festival Operations Director Neil Jones.
+“For me one of the true pleasures of the festival is walking from stage to stage, from the Club Tent to Stage Two to The Den – which is our emerging talent stage – and being blown away by an act you’ve never heard of,” says says Cambridge Folk Festival Operations Manager, Becky Stewart.

 “An artist might be unknown and playing to a handful of people one year, then on a big stage few years on.
 Jake Bugg headlined a couple of year’s ago but when he first played Cambridge we payed him £50 and he turned up late because his car had broken down.”

 “There’s no feeling of hierarchy,” says Neil.
 “We’re also one of the few festivals that encourages the audience to make music.
 We put on sessions in the evening, we say bring your guitar, it’s a safe environment.
 That’s very much within the tradition.”